dotanuki-labs/android-oss-cves-research/README.md

 .    .    .
 ```

-So, unless Proguard is removing the vulnerable code somehow, users might be exposed again via other attack vector.
+So, here we have another example of compromised dependency chain.
+Unless Proguard is removing the vulnerable code somehow, users might be exposed again via other attack vector.

 ## Conclusions

+## Further work

 ## Show your love